Česnica: Christmas dinner

 Christmas dinner is the most festive meal of the year.
 It begins about noon, or even earlier.
 The family members seated at the table stand up when the head of household gives a sign.
 The head makes the Sign of the Cross and lights a candle, before censing the gathered relatives and saying a prayer, after which they all kiss each other while saying, "Peace of God, Christ Is Born."
 The head and another man of the family hold the česnica between themselves, rotating it three times counterclockwise.
 The česnica is then carefully broken among the relatives, so that each of them gets his own piece of the bread, without a crumb falling off.
+This is similar to the rituals surrounding vasilopita.

 Up to three pieces of the loaf may be set aside: one for the absent relatives (if there are such), one for a stranger who might join the family at the dinner, and one for the polaznik, their first visitor on Christmas Day (if he is not present).
 The rest of the česnica is consumed during the dinner.
 The family member who finds the coin in his piece of the bread will supposedly be exceptionally lucky in the coming year.
 The head may try to buy the coin from this lucky relative.
 Each of the other objects hidden in the bread indicates the segment of the household economy in which the person who finds it in his share of the česnica will be especially successful.

 In some regions, such as the Bay of Kotor and Bukovica, the česnica is not broken and eaten at Christmas dinner.
 It is instead placed on the table or nearby, with a candle stuck into it.
 The head of household lights this candle at the beginning of Christmas dinner.
 In Bukovica, several olive or bay laurel twigs are stuck around the candle.
 In the Bay of Kotor, the date when the česnica is eaten varies from place to place; it may be even twenty days after Christmas, on the Feast of Saint Sava.
 In some areas only half of the česnica is consumed at Christmas dinner, the other half being eaten a week later, on the Feast of St. Basil the Great.